roman-milk/roman-milk.github.io/teacher-undressed.md

   The two teachers were standing either side of the desk, well apart from each other, as usual.
 Though they hadn't removed the dresses, as they would have previously.
 It looked as though everyone would be disappointed, and he would have to take the hassle.
 He preferred that, to seeing them being mauled by his friends.

   They looked at each other, and Miss Bourbon nodded to Miss Grant.
 Miss Grant turned away from her colleague, looking nervous.
 How different this was from when Miss Bourbon joined this classroom.
 Vicky was now the confident one, in her history classroom, and this one.
-Report_Story #2